centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 |        1 |      45 | 65581 |

 This event is a Protobuf event so items are not serialized as in BBDO v2 events, but using the Protobuf 3 serialization mechanism.
-When BBDO version 3 is used, no more **NEB::Acknowledgement** events should be sent, but **NEB::PbAcknowledgement** events instead.
+When BBDO v3 is used, no more **NEB::Acknowledgement** events should be sent, instead you should see **NEB::PbAcknowledgement** events.

 Here is the definition of this [protobuf](https://developers.google.com/protocol-buffers/docs/proto3) event: